arowM/elm-reference/README.md

 [Monocle-Lens](http://package.elm-lang.org/packages/arturopala/elm-monocle/1.7.0/Monocle-Lens) is similar in concept to `Reference`.
 However, it's not quite the same.
 I developed this library for three reasons:

-First, `Reference` is at a slightly higher abstraction than Lens.
+First, `Reference` is at a slightly higher level of abstraction than Lens.
 If you used Lens to do what Reference does, you could write the type signature like this:

 ```elm
 type alias Reference this root = ( this, Lens this root )
 ```

-Since we want to update a specific value, we need to indicate what that value is. `Reference` makes this structure easier to work with.
+Since we want to update a specific value, we need to indicate what that value is. `Reference` makes this structure easy to work with.
-You could do it with Lens, but you'd write very similar code to what `Reference` already contains.
+You could do it with Lens, but you'd write code that `Reference` already contains.

 Second, as an extension of the first reason, the Elm community recommends [targeting concrete use cases](https://github.com/elm-lang/elm-package#designing-apis).
 This is a concrete use case, so it should be published as an independent library.

 Third, the `Reference.List.unwrap` function is very powerful, but its implementation is not very easy.
-It's might even be worth publishing `elm-reference` just to provide `Reference.List.unwrap`.
+It might even be worth publishing `elm-reference` just to provide `Reference.List.unwrap`.

 ### Zipper

 There is another similar approach called Zippers.

-Here's a few implementations for Trees:
+Here are a few implementations for Trees:

-* `zwilias/elm-rosetree/Tree-Zipper` simple but fast
+* `zwilias/elm-rosetree/Tree-Zipper` simple and easy to use
-* `tomjkidd/elm-multiway-tree-zipper` sturdy but faster
 * `turboMaCk/lazy-tree-with-zipper` - [Experimental] lazy but very fast

 `Reference` and `Zipper` correspond pretty well: